 Goat milk contains high levels of lactose, even in small ½ a cup serves (4).
 This means it is not suitable for the low FODMAP diet.

 Oat milk (FODMAP Content Dependent on Serve & Country)

 The FODMAP content of oat milk appears to vary by country.
-In the UK, oat milk is low FODMAP in small 30ml (1/8 cup serves) and then become high FODMAP in 125ml (1/2 cup serves)(4).
-In Australia, oat milk is low FODMAP in 1/2 cup serves and then becomes high FODMAP in 1 cup serves (4).
+In the UK, oat milk is low FODMAP in 125ml serves and then contains moderate amounts of GOS and fructans at 165ml serves)(4).
+In Australia, oat milk is low FODMAP in 100ml serves and then moderate amounts of FODMAPs in 120ml (1/2 cup) serves (4).